 PO Terms & Conditions

 SHIPMENT/DELIVERY.
-Shipments or deliveries, as specified in a Raptor Purchase Order, shall be in accordance with quantities and schedules.
-It is recommended that the Supplier notify Raptor of any anticipated delay and make other arrangements.
-Supplier shall prepare and package product for Raptor to prevent damage and deterioration during shipping.
+Shipments or deliveries, as specified in a Raptor Purchase Order, shall be in accordance with the specified quantities and the specified schedules.
+Supplier is encouraged to notify Raptor of any anticipated or actual delay.

-MATERIALS FURNISHED BY RAPTOR.
-All materials furnished by Raptor, including prints, tooling, etc. are to be returned with the product upon completion of the order unless other arrangements have been made.
+RAPTOR FURNISHED MATERIALS.
+All materials furnished by Raptor are to be returned with the product upon completion of the order unless other arrangements have been made.

 RIGHT OF ENTRY.
-Supplier shall allow Raptor representatives, Raptor customers, and regulatory agencies right of entry into the entire supply chain’s facilities and to all records.
+Supplier shall allow Raptor representatives, Raptor customers, statutory and regulatory agencies right of entry into the applicable areas of Supplier’s facilities and the entire supply chain to verify all processes and records.

 INSPECTION AND TEST EQUIPMENT.
 Supplier shall maintain inspection and test equipment to assure calibration traceable to a known national or international standard.
 Calibration records must be maintained and made accessible to Raptor, if required.

 RECORDS.
 The Supplier shall maintain records of work performed for Raptor.
-Records shall include the certificate provided to Raptor as well as all records that substantiate the certificate.
-These records are to be maintained for a minimum of 15 years.
+Records shall include the COC provided to Raptor as well as records that support the certificate.
+Records must be available to Raptor upon request.
+Records must be maintained for a minimum of fifteen (15) years.
+Disposition required is; a) hard copy records – shred, b) electronic/digital files – delete.

 CERTIFICATIONS.
-Supplier must provide certificate of conformance that ensures that all requirements of ordered material or a specification have been met.
-Certifications must reflect that all applicable material or manufacturing and process specifications called for on the engineering drawing have been met.
-The specifications must be listed on the certification.
+Supplier must ensure that individual parameters within a given specification have been met.
+Certifications must reflect that all applicable manufacturing and process specifications called for on the engineering drawing have been met.

 CALIBRATION SERVICES ONLY.
 Calibration of inspection equipment shall be performed traceable to National Institute of Standards and Technology (NIST) or other national or international standards.
-Certificates of Calibration must be provided to Raptor.
+Certificates of Calibration shall be provided.
+Supplier shall maintain a calibration system that complies with ISO/IEC 17025.